 Ascoli Piceno, 1961.
 16 1/2".
 A student of Constantine Celani and Giuseppe Ornati, Castelli won over a dozen prizes before passing away in 2003 at the age of 91.
 He worked in his native Ascoli Piceno, making over 200 violins, 70 violas, and 30 cellos.
 His workmanship is of the highest quality.
 This viola has a strong, rich tone and is very responsive.

-Mantua, 1969, 16½".
-From a large family of violin makers, Bruno had several masters including Giuseppe Ornati.
+From a large family of violin makers, Bruno had several teachers, including Zatta in Milan.
+He was also heavily influenced by the great Giuseppe Ornati.
 He has won numerous awards including the gold medal at the 5th Cremona Biennial Competition in 1971.
+This viola has a wonderful, rich and resonant tone.

 Petaluma, 1991, 16 1/4".
 The husband and wife team of Grubaugh and Seifert are well known in the Bay Area, especially for their cellos.
 This viola is unusual in that it is not antiqued.
 It is in flawless condition with a superb golden yellow varnish.